 While Basquiat’s work has gone to auction previously, there are only a finite number of his pieces that have been sold.
 This in turn has driven up both the cultural and monetary aspects of his art.
 Part of this is informed by the myth surrounding the artist himself who came to fame in the early 1980s.
 He died tragically of a drug overdose in 1988.

 The painting was sold to Japanese billionaire Yusaku Maezawa, founder of Japan’s largest fashion mall, Zozotown.
-Maezawa who is an avid art collector, purchased another Basquiat painting in 2016 for $80 million (£55m).
+Maezawa who is an avid art collector, purchased another Basquiat painting in 2016 for $80 million.

 Mazawa revealed via Instagram that he was the purchaser of the painting in a post.
 He said, “I am happy to announce that I just won this masterpiece.
 When I first encountered this painting, I was struck with so much excitement and gratitude for my love of art.
 I want to share that experience with as many people as possible.”

-The 1982 painting features a magnetic blue backdrop with white around the edges and in the centre, is a large head scrawled in black paint.
-The head’s features are outlined in various colours including blue, white, and yellow.
+The 1982 painting features a magnetic blue backdrop with white around the edges and in the center, is a large head scrawled in black paint.
+The head’s features are outlined in various colors including blue, white, and yellow.
 The powerful painting has not been displayed before publicly, but that may change now that Untitled is in Miyazawa’s hands.

 Basquiat Sales Continue

-On June 29, more of Basquiat’s work sold at Christie’s in London for £6.5 million with fees; est. £4M–-£6M, according to the Art Newspaper.
+On June 29, more of Basquiat’s work sold at Christie’s for $8.4 million (£6.5M with fees; est. £4M–-£6M) according to the Art Newspaper.
 The works sold included a 1983 triptych from the artist.
 At this same sale, some of Basquiat’s former collaborator Andy Warhol’s work was also up for action.
-This included a collaborative piece made by both artists which sold for about £3.8 million dollars.
+This included a collaborative piece made by both artists which sold for about $5 million dollars.